TurtlePay/turtlepay-postback-worker/README.md

-# TurtlePay™: Postback Worker
+# TurtlePay®: Postback Worker

-This repository contains the worker that processes the postback requests as a result of various actions performed by the TurtlePay™ platform.
+This repository contains the worker that processes the postback requests as a result of various actions performed by the TurtlePay® platform.

 ## Prerequisites